ISO 27001 Controls: A Complete Guide to Annex A Controls

 • Implement clear guidelines for handling confidential data.

-• Encourage employees to report security concerns and follow established protocols.
+• Encourage employees to report security concerns and follow established protocols, including those defined by ISO 27001 Annex A controls.

 ISO 27001 is not a one-time implementation.
 You must focus on ongoing improvements.
 You should: